-Because the original recipe for this pie has bananas and a toffee filling, which is a caramel-like concoction that uses sugar and cream.
-It was invented in the United Kingdom where toffee is huge.
-My twist is using dulce de leche, which translates to milk jam, and it's a great substitute.
+The original recipe for this pie has bananas and a toffee filling, which is a caramel-like concoction that uses sugar and cream.
+It was invented in the United Kingdom, where toffee is a huge deal.

 - Cookie crust: it's the easiest one of them all.
 No need to labor over homemade pie crust that needs to be chilled.
 Simply mix ground cookies with melted butter, pat into the pan, bake for ten minutes to solidify and let cool completely.
 Super simple.